lucamegh/Umbra/README.md

 ### Static factory methods

-Given that all the shadow properties are contained within the `UIView.Shadow` type, you could, for example, declare static factory methods to make consistent shadows across your entire app:
+Given that all the shadow properties are contained within the `UIView.Shadow` type, you're encouraged to declare static factory methods to make shadows consistent across your entire app:

 ```swift
 extension UIView.Shadow {